Isolators | Isolator Switch

 Double Break Type–This type of isolator consists of three loads of post insulators.
 The middle insulator holds a tubular contact that can be turned straightly by a spin.
 The rotation of the middle insulator can be done by a lever mechanism at the bottom of that insulator; also it is related to manual operation (operating handle) of the isolator via a mechanical knot rod.

-Single Break Type-In this type of isolator, the arm contact is separated into two elements.
+Single Break Type-In this type of isolator switch, the arm contact is separated into two elements.
 The first arm contact holds male contact; the second arm contact holds female contact.
 The arm contact shifts because of the rotation of the insulator on which the arm contacts are fixed.

 Pantograph Type– The pantograph type isolator permits the current switchgear installation, and it requires the least space.
 These insulators include both post insulators and operating insulators.